dg-rp/python-aada/README.md

 # Azure AD AWS Cli Authentication

-Generates STS Tokens based on SAML Assertion from Azure AD (with MFA enabled also)
+Generates STS Tokens based on SAML Assertion from Azure AD (with MFA enabled also).
+This fork is modified to work specifically with my own use case.

 # System Requirements